 Solar steam or heat generation must be physically supplied directly to the production facility, and any environmental attributes associated with the energy are not produced, or are retired and not claimed under any other program with the exception of the federal RFS, and the market-based compliance mechanism set forth in title 17, California Code of Regulations Chapter 1, Subchapter 10, article 5 (commencing with section 95800).

-Indirect Accounting for Renewable or Low-CI Electricity and Biomethane.
+Indirect Accounting for Low-CI Electricity, Biomethane, and Low-CI Hydrogen.

-Book-and-Claim Accounting for Renewable or Low-CI Electricity Supplied as a Transportation Fuel or Used to Produce Hydrogen.
-Reporting entities may use indirect accounting mechanisms for low-CI electricity supplied as a transportation fuel or for hydrogen production through electrolysis for transportation purposes (including hydrogen that is used in the production of a transportation fuel), provided the conditions set forth below are met:
+Book-and-Claim Accounting for Low-CI Electricity Supplied as a Transportation Fuel, Direct Air Capture projects, Used to Produce Hydrogen as a transportation fuel, or Used to Produce a Power-to-Liquid Fuel.
+Reporting entities may use indirect accounting mechanisms for low-CI electricity supplied as a transportation fuel, for hydrogen production and processing for hydrogen used as a transportation fuel, for direct air capture projects, or for the production of a power-to-liquid fuel, provided the conditions set forth below are met:

-Reporting entities may report low-CI electricity used as a transportation fuel or as an input to hydrogen production delivered through the grid without regard to physical traceability if it meets all requirements of this subarticle.
-The low-CI electricity must be supplied to the grid within a California Balancing Authority (or local balancing authority for hydrogen produced outside of California) or alternatively, meet the requirements of California Public Utilities Code section 399.16, subdivision (b)(1).
+For electricity used as a transportation fuel or as an input to power-to-liquid fuel production, the low-CI electricity must be supplied to the grid within a California Balancing Authority (or local balancing authority for power-to-liquid fuel produced outside of California) or alternatively, meet the requirements of California Public Utilities Code section 399.16, subdivision (b)(1).
 Such book-and-claim accounting for low-CI electricity may span only three quarters.
-If a low-CI electricity quantity (and all associated environmental attributes, including a beneficial CI) is supplied to the grid in the first calendar quarter, the quantity claimed for LCFS reporting must be matched to grid electricity used as a transportation fuel or for hydrogen production no later than the end of the third calendar quarter.
+If a low-CI electricity quantity (and all associated environmental attributes, including a beneficial CI) is supplied to the grid in the first calendar quarter, the quantity claimed for LCFS reporting must be matched to grid electricity used as a transportation fuel or for power-to-liquid fuel production no later than the end of the third calendar quarter.
 After that period is over, any unmatched low-CI electricity quantities expire for the purpose of LCFS reporting.

-Low-CI electricity can be indirectly supplied through a green tariff program (including the Green Tariff Shared Renewables program described in California Public Utilities Code Section 2831-2833) or other contractual electricity supply relationship that meets the following requirements:
+Low-CI electricity used as a transportation fuel or as an input to power-to-liquid fuel production can be indirectly supplied through a green tariff program (including the Green Tariff Shared Renewables program described in California Public Utilities Code Section 2831-2833) or other contractual electricity supply relationship that meets the following requirements:

 Electricity is generated by, or supplied under contract to, the pathway applicant for all environmental attributes of the claimed electricity.
 In order to substantiate low-CI electricity claims, the applicant must make contracts available to the Executive Officer, upon request, to demonstrate that the electricity meets the requirements of this subarticle.
 Generation invoices or metering records are required to substantiate the quantity of low-CI electricity produced from the renewable assets.
 Monthly invoices must be unredacted copies of originals showing electricity sourced (in kWh) and contracted price;

-All electricity procured by any LSE for the purpose of claiming a lower CI must be in addition to that required for compliance with the California Renewables Portfolio Standard (described in California Public Utilities Code sections 399.11-399.32) or, for hydrogen produced outside of California, in addition to local renewable portfolio requirements;
+All electricity procured by any LSE for the purpose of claiming a lower CI must be in addition to that required for compliance with the California Renewables Portfolio Standard (described in California Public Utilities Code sections 399.11-399.32) or, for power-to-liquid fuel produced outside California, in addition to local renewable portfolio requirements;

-Renewable energy certificates or other environmental attributes associated with the electricity, if any, are retired and not claimed under any other program with the exception of the federal RFS, and the market-based compliance mechanism set forth in title 17, California Code of Regulations Chapter 1, Subchapter 10, article 5 (commencing with section 95800).
+Renewable energy certificates or other environmental attributes associated with the electricity, if any, are not issued credits or claimed under any other voluntary or mandatory program with the exception of the federal RFS, and the market-based compliance mechanism set forth in title 17, California Code of Regulations Chapter 1, Subchapter 10, article 5 (commencing with section 95800).
 Retirement of renewable energy credits for the purpose of demonstrating Green Tariff Shared Renewables procurement to the California Public Utilities Commission does not constitute a double claim.